Fear Of Rejection: How Feeling Vulnerable Affects Your Relationship

 No matter how close you are to someone, you may need to set boundaries and stick to them sometimes.
 It doesn't mean that you love them any less.
 Instead, it may help you build a stronger, healthier relationship.

 Suppose your partner wants to learn about a childhood trauma you experienced, and you're not ready to discuss it with them.
 Maybe you need some time, or perhaps you need to talk to a therapist about it first.
-Even though you want to tell them eventually, perhaps it’s not the right time for you in the moment.
+Even though you want to tell them eventually, perhaps it’s not the right time for you at the moment.
 When something like that happens, telling them you don't want to talk about it yet is okay.
 It's okay to say, "These are my boundaries, and I hope you can understand."

 When you're becoming too needy